Canon 450D vs 650D

 Review summary: Canon 450D vs 650D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 450D or the Canon 650D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 450D: